 Warburton lies in a narrow valley between steep mountains.
 Mt.
 Little Joe stands on its western edge blocking it in (Melbourne side).
-The Warburton Highway becomes very narrow at this point (called ‘the Narrows’ by locals) as it cuts into the mountain.
+The Warburton Highway becomes very narrow at this point (called ‘the Narrows’ by locals) as it cuts into the side of the mountain.
 There is a steep slope up one side and a drop down to the Yarra River on the other.
+Buses and fire engines have trouble navigating it if there is traffic comin from the opposite direction and if road bikes are travelling it cars cannot overtake and must slow to a crawl.
+In holiday season the traffic can bank up along it.
 Yet, this highway is both the route in and out of our town and the only decent road for evacuation.

-Our streets are narrow and our parking is woefully inadequate to deal with the tourists we already have let alone the 4125 extra visitors per week estimated in the Warburton Mountain Bike Destination Revised Economic Impact Assessment March 2018.
+Our streets are narrow and our parking is woefully inadequate to deal with the tourists we already have let alone the 5000+ extra visitors per week estimated in the Warburton Mountain Bike Destination EES Main Report 2021.

 An example of traffic chaos is the problems at the Redwood Forest at Cement Creek, East Warburton: